PeterDrake/drakepedia/development_tools/intellij_idea.md

 I've chosen IntelliJ IDEA because it is:
 - widely used in industry,
 - free and platform-independent, and
-- nearly identical to PyCharm (for Python) and Android Studio (for Android applications), so learning either of these should easy for someone who knows their way around IDEA.
+- nearly identical in design to PyCharm (for Python) and Android Studio (for Android applications), so learning either of these should easy for someone who knows their way around IDEA.
 ## Setup
 ### Downloading
-Note that you'll have to [install Java](development_tools/command_line.md) first.
+Note that you'll have to install the [Java Development Kit](command_line.md) first.

 You can download the [Community Edition](https://www.jetbrains.com/idea/download/) for free.
 You can also get the Ultimate Edition for free as a student by [filling out a form](https://www.jetbrains.com/student/), but there's no good reason